cathy810218/Leetcode-Sol/Easy/ValidParen.md

 }
 ````

-We push the open parentheses to the stack, but if the current
-character is a closed parenthese, we will check if the stack is empty.
+but if the current character is a closed parenthese, we will check if the stack is empty.

 If the stack is empty, it tells us that, there's no open paren,
-which should return false
+which should return false, else pop the stack to see if the paren matches.

 Inside the else statement
 ````java